orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

 Note that these images have been re-written in April 2020.
 The documentation for older images is still available `here <https://osimis.atlassian.net/wiki/spaces/OKB/pages/26738689/How+to+use+osimis+orthanc+Docker+images#Howtouseosimis/orthancDockerimages>`__
+The new images are backward compatible with the previous images except for the Google Cloud Platform configuration.
+However, if you're still using legacy environment variables, you'll get some warning encouraging you to update to the new namings since the backward compatibility might be removed one day (currently planed in June 2021).

 Environmnent variables
 ----------------------